 2. Increase Your Income and Reduce Your Outgoings

 Even in strong financial circumstances, there are ways we can increase income and reduce our outgoings.
 During the Coronavirus Pandemic make sure you’re accessing all the financial help available to you.
 There is financial support available for businesses that have had to close.
 If you are off work because of Coronavirus there is help available for you too.
-Take a look on the Government website for the help available in your country.
+Take a look at the Government website for the help available in your country.